middlebury/college-handbook/content/i-policies-for-all/records/student-data-for-research.md

 ---
-slug: "/pages/i-policies-for-all/records/student-data-for-research"
+slug: /pages/i-policies-for-all/records/student-data-for-research
-date: "2021-05-01"
+date: 2021-05-01
-title: "E.2.
-Accessing Student Data for Research Projects"
+title: E.2.
+Accessing Student Data for Research Projects
 ---
 **Procedure regarding accessing student data**

 Prior to undertaking an independent research project, students need to be aware that

-&emsp; - *in compliance with FERPA and HIPAA* *, Middlebury College will not disclose personally identifiable information (e.g., including, but not limited to: GPA (overall, major, high school), health or financial aid information, admissions test scores) from a student's record to another student.*
+  *- in compliance with FERPA and HIPAA* *, Middlebury College will not disclose personally identifiable information (e.g., including, but not limited to: GPA (overall, major, high school), health or financial aid information, admissions test scores) from a student's record to another student.*

 Students who are interested in pursuing data related to student information for an academic (independent study and/or mentored research) project must:

-- be enrolled in a credit  bearing course (e.g., independent study) or a research project with an identified supervising faculty member
+* be enrolled in a credit  bearing course (e.g., independent study) or a research project with an identified supervising faculty member
-- submit his/her/their request for information to the [Dean of Students](https://www.middlebury.edu/college/student-life/dean-students) (DoS)
+* submit his/her/their request for information to the [Dean of Students](https://www.middlebury.edu/college/student-life/dean-students) (DoS)
-- submit a letter of support from the faculty mentor
+* submit a letter of support from the faculty mentor
-- submit a timeline for research completion
+* submit a timeline for research completion

 The request should also include the following: